altheasignals/BoxOfPorts/docs/README.md

 - Multi-user setup guides

 ### For Developers
-- Architecture and design decisions
+- Contribution guidelines
-- Testing methodology and results
+- Code architecture overview
-- Development setup instructions
+- Testing and CI/CD processes
-- API and integration details
+- API documentation for EJOIN gateways

 ## 🎯 Finding What You Need